Try Semrush

 Wall of text

-And content that’s all smushed together makes it harder for Google to read and understand your page’s content.
+And content that’s all squished together makes it harder for users to read and understand your page’s content.
+(And the same goes for Google.)

-That’s why you want to organize your content into discrete sections, like this:
+That’s why you want to organize your content into discrete sections.

 This lets your user skip around and find the section that helps them most.
 It also helps Google understand all of the subtopics that you cover.